MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 Making sure that you create a query that won't have any issues during a future refresh is a top priority.
 There are several features in Power Query to make your query resilient to changes and able to refresh even when some components of your data source changes.

-It's a best practice to define the scope of your query as to what it should do and what it should account for in terms of structure, layout, column names, data types, and any other component that you deem relevant to the scope.
+It's a best practice to define the scope of your query as to what it should do and what it should account for in terms of structure, layout, column names, data types, and any other component that you consider relevant to the scope.

 Some examples of transformations that can help you make your query resilient to changes are:
 * If your query has a dynamic number of rows with data, but a fixed number of rows that serve as the footer that should be removed, you can use the **Remove bottom rows** feature.